 (f) Assuring that employees are protected against coercion for partisan political purposes and are prohibited from using their official authority for the purpose of interfering with or affecting the result of an election or a nomination for office.

-In the NPRM, the Department stated that the purpose of requiring the application of these merit principles to State administration of the TAA program is to promote consistency, efficiency, accountability, and transparency.
+In the NPRM, the Department stated that the purpose of requiring the application of these merit principles to State administration of the TAA program is to promote consistency, Start Printed Page 16989efficiency, accountability, and transparency.

 In addition to the merit staffing requirement, the second regulatory action proposed in the NPRM concerned the methodology by which the Department allocates training funds to the States.
 (The TGAAA uses the term “apportion” when discussing the dividing of training funds among the States.
 However, this final rule uses the term “allocation”' to avoid confusion, since customarily the Office of Management and Budget (OMB) “apportions” appropriated funds to the Department, which then “allocates” them to the States.)
 Before fiscal year (FY) 2004, the Department allocated training funds through a request process on a first-come, first-served basis; all distributions of TAA training funds were made in response to a State's request.
 This resulted in the Department distributing the majority of available TAA training funds early in the year, resulting in early exhaustion as TAA training funds are subject to a statutory maximum annual funding level, or “cap.”
 Later needs were addressed through National Emergency Grant funds, provided under Section 173 of the Workforce Investment Act of 1998 (WIA) (29 U.S.C.
 2918).
 However, this process proved to be inefficient, lengthy, and cumbersome, because it did not provide States with a predictable level of funding.